wilkelab/Opfi/README.md

 ## Gene Finder

-The Gene Finder module executes homology searches to identify gene cassettes of interest.
+Gene Finder iteratively executes homology searches to identify gene cassettes of interest.
 Below is an example script that sets up a search for putative CRISPR-Cas systems in the Rippkaea orientalis PCC 8802 (cyanobacteria) genome.
-Data inputs are provided in the Opfi tutorial (`tutorials/`)
+Data inputs are provided in the Opfi tutorial (`tutorials/tutorial.ipynb`).

 ```python
 from gene_finder.pipeline import Pipeline